Beauty and the Beast (1991 film): Legacy

 In 2002, Beauty and the Beast was added to the United States National Film Registry as being deemed "culturally, historically, or aesthetically significant".
 In June 2008, the American Film Institute revealed its "Ten Top Ten" lists of the best ten films in ten "classic" American film genres, based on polls of over 1,500 people from the creative community.
 Beauty and the Beast was acknowledged as the seventh-best film in the animation genre.
 In previous lists, it ranked number 22 on the institute's list of best musicals and number 34 on its list of the best romantic American films.
 On the list of the greatest songs from American films, Beauty and the Beast ranked number 62.
+Writers for Newsweek ranked Beauty and the Beast the 57th best film of all time (out of 100), based on data collected from Stacker.com and Metacritic, as of March 2021.